JackJack3231/V0-Auxiliary-Fan/README.md

 ## BOM

-See the specific README of each version for a list of required parts:
+See the specific README of each version for a list of required parts.

 ## Klipper Configuration